LavaPottery/sicp-org/assembly-line/trans-castilian.md

 **DELETE from `org-castilian/`:**
 - The original `[filename].org` file (without `-castilian` suffix)

+**Git commit immediately** - commit the cleanup to prevent data loss

 The `assembly-line/` directory should be empty for this filename after cleanup, and only `[filename]-castilian.org` should remain in `org-castilian/`.